Imagine if you could get everything you wanted in your divorce and you could get it for pennies on the dollar.

 Just know that there are mediation programs available to the public to help you get divorced without spending a ton of money.

-If you’ve considered using mediation pre-filing and don’t think that will work . . .
+If you’ve considered using mediation before you file for divorce and don’t think that will work . . .

 Consider finding an attorney that offers free consultations.